-We have identified compounds that inhibit the channel at submicromolar concentrations.
-Thus, the second general area of interest is structure-based drug discovery.
+We have also identified compounds that inhibit the channel at submicromolar concentrations.
+Thus, the second general area of our research interest is structure-based drug discovery.

 - The acid-gated urea channel from Helicobacter pylori, a bacterium that is estimated to chronically infect about half of all humans, leading to ulcers and stomach cancer